-12. Type.
-This is a solid waste management subproject intended to improve the current situation in Shillong in terms of providing a disposal area, improving the collection system, and raising the awareness of the community of their responsibility to place their waste at collection points, and to segregate waste that is suitable for recycling.
-Under T-1, only a short-term sanitary landfill is to be developed over an area of 6500 sqm to meet the waste disposal requirement of the city.
+- 11. Type.
+This is a solid waste management subproject intended to improve the current situation in Shillong in terms of providing a disposal area, improving the collection system, and raising the awareness of the community of their responsibility to place their waste at collection points, and to segregate waste that is suitable for recycling. - 12.
+Category.

-13. Category.
 Environmental examination indicates the proposed subproject falls within ADB's environmental Category B projects.
 The Project components will only have small-scale, localized impacts on the environment, and can be mitigated.
-Under ADB procedures such projects require an IEE to identify and mitigate the impacts, and to determine whether further study or a more detailed EIA may be required.

-14. Need.
-The subproject is needed because the present solid waste infrastructure in Shillong is inadequate for the needs of the growing population.
+Under ADB procedures such projects require an IEE to identify and mitigate the impacts, and to determine whether further study or a more detailed EIA may be required. - 13.
+Need.The subproject is needed because the present solid waste infrastructure in Shillong is inadequate for the needs of the growing population.
 There are too few collection points and people deposit their solid waste on open grounds where it creates unhealthy environment and produces health hazard.
 Although the municipality collects the waste from these areas periodically, the service is not systematic.
-Similarly for the final disposal of the waste generated by the city, although there is a 100 TPD compost plant in operation, there is no systematic and scientific way for the final disposal of the rejects from the compost plant.

-15. The primary objective of the subproject is to adopt sanitary landfilling for ultimate disposal of the rejects from the compost plant as per Municipal Solid Waste (Management and Handling) Rule (MSW Rules) (2000) in the interests of health and economic well being of the people of Shillong..
+Similarly for the final disposal of the waste generated by the city, although there is a 100 TPD compost plant in operation, there is no systematic and scientific way for the final disposal of the rejects from the compost plant. - 14.
+The primary objective of the subproject is to adopt sanitary landfilling for ultimatedisposal of the rejects from the compost plant as per Municipal Solid Waste (Management and Handling) Rule (MSW Rules) (2000) in the interests of health and economic wellbeing of the people of Shillong.